 In today's main feature on Gamasutra sister site Serious Games Source

-, including more information on this intriguing 'serious game' (no registration required, please feel free to link to this feature from external websites).
+, including lots more on what went right and wrong during the making of this 'serious game' (no registration required, please feel free to link to this feature from external websites).